Ron Smith Pancreatic Cancer Research Fund

 For many years, Ron Smith touched thousands of lives on the WBAL airwaves and in print.
 He was provocative, provoking, and peerless.
 The Ron Smith Pancreatic Cancer Research Fund at Johns Hopkins will reinforce Ron’s commitment to transforming the way pancreatic cancer is detected, diagnosed and treated.

-By: Daniel Laheru, M.D., Associate Professor of Oncology, Ian T. MacMillian Professorship in Clinical Pancreatic Cancer Research, Johns Hopkins Medicine.
-Dr. Laheru is leading these efforts.
+Pancreatic Cancer Update by Daniel Laheru, M.D., Associate Professor of Oncology, Ian T. MacMillian Professorship in Clinical Pancreatic Cancer Research, Johns Hopkins Medicine.

 - 10th leading cause of cancer in the United States (Estimated 43,920 new diagnoses in 2012)

 - 4th leading cause of cancer related death in the United States (Estimated 37,390 deaths)